AvivYaish/NAND2TET-1-Dark/README.md

 # NAND2TET-1-Dark
-One Dark Syntax Theme for Notepad++, with matching NAND2TET syntax highlighting.
+One Dark Syntax Theme for Notepad++, with matching Nand to Tetris (NAND2TET, or NAND2TETRIS, etc) syntax highlighting.

 ![Npp-1-Dark](https://raw.githubusercontent.com/AvivYaish/NAND2TET-1-Dark/master/screenshot.jpg)
 > A close replica of the Atom **`One Dark`** syntax theme in **`Notepad++`**.